pouyapd/SafeTraj-Prototype/README.md

-# SafeTraj — Trajectory Behaviour Analysis Toolkit
+# Trajectory Behaviour Analysis Toolkit

 SafeTraj is a lightweight and modular Python toolkit for analysing the behaviour of pretrained neural trajectory prediction models in autonomous mobility systems.